vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article-components.md

 - A hyperlink to the author’s profile page.
 - A reference to the reviewer (if applicable), including a hyperlink to their profile or bio.
 - Display of both the publish date and the most recent review date.
+- A navigational element to the article tags page using a **pill design**.
+- A **horizontal carousel** at the bottom of the article linking to related article content.

 ## Implementation Requirements